syncthing/docs/dev/events.rst

 id
     A monotonically increasing integer.
-The first event generated has id ``1``, the next has id ``2`` etc. time
+The first event generated has id ``1``, the next has id ``2`` etc. globalID
+    Also a monotonically increasing integer.
+And might not be the same as id but will always be either equal or greater. time
     The time the event was generated. type